Incoming New EU Import Regulation on Cultural Goods

 ‘Category C’ is a residual category of ‘cultural goods’ such as paintings, prints, sculptures, and coins older than 200 years with a minimum value of €18,000.
 Importers must provide an importer statement, including a declaration confirming lawful exportation from the country of origin and a standardised object description, prior to entry into the EU.
 In order to make an importer statement and comply with the Regulation’s third-country export rules, the importer will need to have supporting documents evidencing the basis on which the importer statement is made.
 It is crucial, therefore, to maintain all records and provide the required documentary evidence to support the importer statement, otherwise, the statement could be rejected.

-Cultural goods that originate from the EU, or countries that have left the EU, are not covered by the Regulation and so can continue to be imported.
+Cultural goods that originate from the EU customs territory at the time of importare not covered by the Regulation and so can continue to be imported.
 For example, antiquities from Greece or Italy would not be captured but antiquities from Turkey would.
+Other than Northern Ireland which remains part of the EU customs union, all cultural goods found or originating from the UK will be caught.

 Derogations (exceptions)